You are here

 Pollens and Molds and Weeds, Oh My! - A mild winter may cause an early release of pollens from certain trees, and a longer season may be worsened by the priming effect.
 Once allergy sufferers are exposed to this early pollen, their immune system is primed to react to the allergens, meaning there will be little relief even if temperatures cool down before spring is in full bloom.
 If weather reports call for a streak of warm days, begin taking your medication.

 April Showers Bring More Symptoms - Not only will April's showers bring more flowers, it might also cause more symptoms for spring allergy sufferers.
 Rain can promote plant and pollen growth.
 Wind accompanying a rainfall can stir pollen and mold into the air, also heightening symptoms.
-Allergists advise sufferers stay indoors when pollen counts are highest, which is often midday and afternoon hours.
+Allergists advise sufferers to know which pollens they are sensitive to and then check pollen counts.
+In spring and summer, during tree and grass pollen season, levels are highest in the evening.
+In late summer and early fall, during ragweed pollen season, levels are highest in the morning.

 Anyone with allergies and asthma should be able to feel good, be active all day and sleep well at night.
 No one should accept less.
 If you suspect you have seasonal allergies, you can locate a free allergy and asthma screening location in your area by visiting www.acaai.org/nasp.